Ranking Survey: How to Do Ranking in Google Forms

 Table of Contents

 In a survey, you may want to add a question that asks respondents to rank a list of things in order of preference.
 This kind of question helps you understand what’s important to them.
-There is a way to create this question in Google Forms.
+Luckily, there is a way to create ranked choice voting in Google Forms.

-In this guide, we'll walk you through adding a ranking question step-by-step.
-We'll also explain a few use cases for ranking questions so you can get a better idea of how they can be used.
+In this guide, we'll explain how to do ranking in Google Forms.
+We'll also explain a few use cases for ranked choice polls via Google Forms so you can get a better idea of how they can be used.

 How to create a ranking question to Google Forms